rudidude86/gura-lang.github.io/documents/Launch-Program.md

 `gura.exe` and `guraw.exe`. `guraw.exe` doesn't show command prompt window
 and you can use it to run a script with graphical user interface.

-For Linux, an executable binary `gura` is the program.
+For Linux, an executable binary `gura` is the interpreter program.

 ### Interrupt Mode